 - how to copy a build configuration in jenkins

-- continuous integration with jenkins on windows
+- jenkins continuous integration server

 - build visual solution from jenkins